MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/budgetpoint.md

 ---
-title: BudgetPoint Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: BudgetPoint Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that contains a budget amount and an estimate of weekly impressions, clicks, and cost for this budget amount.
 ---
-# BudgetPoint Data Object
+# BudgetPoint Data Object - Ad Insight
 Defines an object that contains a budget amount and an estimate of weekly impressions, clicks, and cost for this budget amount.

 > [!NOTE]